-- (a) a direct oral answer at the relevant Meeting (which may, where the desired information is in a publication of the Trust or other published work, take the form of a reference to that publication); - (b) where the reply cannot conveniently be given orally at the relevant Meeting, a written answer which will be circulated as soon as reasonably practicable to the questioner and to the other Governors with the agenda for the next Meeting; or - (c) a brief oral answer at the relevant Meeting supplemented by a written answer circulated as soon as reasonably practicable to the questioner and to the other Governors with the agenda for the next Meeting. - 9 SUPPLEMENTARY QUESTIONS IN RESPECT OF A QUESTION ON NOTICE Supplementary questions for the purpose of clarification of a reply to a Question on Notice may be asked at the absolute discretion of the Chairman.
+- (a) a direct oral answer at the relevant Meeting (which may, where the desired information is in a publication of the Trust or other published work, take the form of a reference to that publication); - (b) where the reply cannot conveniently be given orally at the relevant Meeting, a written answer which will be circulated as soon as reasonably practicable to the questioner and to the other Governors or with the agenda for the next Meeting; or - (c) a brief oral answer at the relevant Meeting supplemented by a written answer circulated as soon as reasonably practicable to the questioner and to the other Governors and/or information will be provided as an agenda item for the next Meeting.

+9 SUPPLEMENTARY QUESTIONS IN RESPECT OF A QUESTION ON NOTICE Supplementary questions for the purpose of clarification of a reply to a Question on Notice may be asked at the absolute discretion of the Chairman.